collab-project/videojs-record/font/README.md

 This directory contains the generated font used in the videojs-record plugin.

+The font provides extra icons used in the plugin.

 Continue reading if you want to customize the font.

 Prepare